lararosekelley/dotfiles/content/.config/herdr/local-plugins/default-session/README.md

 the space itself isn't a checkout. `{plugin_root}` inside a `run` string expands to this directory, which is how the `prs` tab finds `prs.sh`.

-No restart needed — the file is read on each run, so `prefix+d` in a fresh space is enough to see a change.
+No restart needed.
+The file is read on each run, so `prefix+d` in a fresh space is enough to see a change.

 ## Opening a space per repo